Interventions in Justice System and the role of Artificial Intelligence

 In the grand scheme of things, a court decision in some part of the planet may have absolutely no significance, but in the microcosm of the people it may affect, this decision may acquire enormous value.

-The first and main threat to influencing the administration of justice is the respective state power.
+The main threat to influencing the administration of justice is the respective state power.
 The latter can influence the justice system in various ways, direct or indirect, legal or illegal.

 Kinds of direct intervention are: